GandhiCloudLab/ibm-ai-ops-310-blog/01-data-and-tool-Integrations/readme.md

 ## 2. Setup ServiceNow Integration

 This section explains about how to setup ServiceNow Integration in Watson AIOps.

-The article is based on the the following.

-- RedHat OpenShift 4.6 on IBM Cloud (ROKS)
-- Watson AI-Ops 3.1.0

 1. Goto the page `Data and tool integrations`